tjdev7/Brunchin/README.md

 2. Run `npm install` in your terminal to install all app node modules and dependencies
 3. Run `yarn start` in your terminal to run app on http://localhost:3000/

-## Testing tools used for app:
+## Testing / Linter tools used for app:

--   React Testing library
+-   React Testing library and Jest for test
--   Jest
--   Cypress
--   TravisCI
--   CircleCI
+-   TravisCI and CircleCI for CI/CD development
+-   Prettier for keeping all code formatted and organized

 ## Project resources: